ritsnep/HimalytixNew/ERP/readme.md

 ## Default Roles and Permissions

-`setup_default_roles` creates two organization‑level roles:
+`python manage.py seed_database` provisions the baseline organization-level roles defined in `scripts/seed_database.py`:

-- **Administrator** – assigned all generated permissions providing full access to every module.
+- **Administrator** – receives the full generated permission set for every module.
-- **User** – granted only the `view` actions for each entity.
+- **User** – limited to the `view` actions for each entity.

-The built‑in `Super Admin` role on `CustomUser` bypasses normal permission checks.
-Users are linked to organizations through the `UserRole` model and inherit permissions from their assigned roles.
+The built-in `Super Admin` flag on `CustomUser` still bypasses normal permission checks.
+Users link to organizations through `UserRole` records and inherit permissions from their assigned roles.

 ## Overview